simonnagel/VRED-loadPointCloudPTS/readme.md

 Runs only in VRED<2021 as this script is written in Python 2.0

-Paste the Script to VRED
+Use the [Script VRED-reducePointsPTS.py](VRED-reducePointsPTS.py) to reduce the Amount of Points of the PTS.
+You might want to start with 1000000 in the first place to get a feeling for import times and performance.

-Please change the path in line 32 to your PTS file path (optional) Change the Resolution of res
+Paste the [Script VRED-loadPointCloudPTS.py](VRED-loadPointCloudPTS.py) to VRED Please change the path in line 32 to your PTS file path (optional) Change the Resolution of res
 Execute Script